 Seabirds are sometimes caught in longline fisheries, during both setting and hauling.
-The observed captures in 2010 - 2014 are given in Table 10.
-All confirmed fishing activity occurred south of 30°S. Estimates based on observer coverage are highly uncertain but the capture rates are shown in Table 10.
+The observed captures in 2010 - 2018 are given in Table 10a.
+All confirmed fishing activity occurred south of 30° S. Estimates of total captures based on observer coverage are highly uncertain so the capture rates are also shown in Table 10a.
+Observed seabird captures by species for 2018 are shown in Table 10b.
 Longline vessels fishing for tuna or swordfish in New Zealand fishery waters are required to use tori lines, and may only set their lines at night unless using approved line weighting.
-New Zealand longline vessels fishing on the high seas south of 30°S must use two mitigation measures, as specified in CMM2007-04 (these provisions have been updated in line with CMM 2012-07 in 2014).
+New Zealand longline vessels fishing on the high seas south of 30°S must use two mitigation measures, as specified in CMM2018-03.
+Observed mitigation measures used by the fleet in 2018 are shown in Table 10c.